Enter your phone number to have Creekside Pet Care Center's address and phone number sent to your phone.

 All of the sugar in Halloween candy can lead to pancreatitis in pets.
 This condition causes painful inflammation of the pancreas, loss of appetite, vomiting, diarrhea and lethargy.

 Just like the sweet treats inside of them, candy wrappers can be incredibly dangerous for pets.Candy bags can create a seal that cut any curious cats off from oxygen.
 Once they get their head stuck, the pet will panic and the act could cause them to suffocate.

 When ingested, foil and plastic candy wrappers lead to severe digestion problems and can inhibit your pet’s bowel movements.
 If your pet ingests candy wrappers, you’ll need to make a visit to the vet to have them removed.

 If you are distributing sweets to your neighborhood’s trick-or-treators, you door is probably going to be opening and closing quite a bit.
 The doorbell constantly ringing and strangers showing their spooky faces on your porch can put a lot stress on your pet.
 It doesn’t only create opportunities for your dog or cat to run into the night, but the door itself can be a serious hazard – pinching a tail or a getting a paw caught in the door.
 Consider keeping your pet separated from the Halloween action and avoid the boo-boos.

 Pets see glow sticks and jewelry as chew toys, but if these items are ingested, they can cause stomach issues and mouth irritation.
 Symptoms to look for include excessive drooling, vomiting and foaming at the mouth.

-If your four-legged friend happens to get into something he or she shouldn’t this Halloween, or if you suspect poisoning, please do not hesitate to contact Creekside Pet Care Center for help at any time.
+If your four-legged friend happens to get into something he or she shouldn’t, or if you suspect poisoning, please do not hesitate to contact Creekside Pet Care Center for help at any time.
 We are open 24/7—every day, weekend and holiday!